chibicode/AIND-Planning/heuristic_analysis.md

 #### Compare and contrast non-heuristic search result metrics (optimality, time elapsed, number of node expansions) for Problems 1,2, and 3.

 - **BFS:**
-  - **Optimality:** Finds an optimal solution, because of the nature of BFS - if it finds a solution, then it must be the shortest path, given that the cost of a path is the same.
+  - **Optimality:** Finds an optimal solution, because of the nature of BFS - if it finds a solution, then it must be the shortest path, given that the cost of a path is the same. (from the Udacity video lectures on search)
   - **Time Elapsed:** Much slower than DFS.
 Probably because the branching factor is large.
-  - **Number of Node Expansions:** Much larger than DFS - BFS is less memory effecient than DFS because it must keep all the nodes on a level in the memory.
+  - **Number of Node Expansions:** Much larger than DFS - BFS is less memory effecient than DFS because it must keep all the nodes on a level in the memory (from the Udacity video lectures on search)
 - **DFS:**
-  - **Optimality:** Does not find an optimal solution, because of the nature of DFS - if a solution exists at both a shallower level and a deeper level, DFS might find a deeper level first.
+  - **Optimality:** Does not find an optimal solution, because of the nature of DFS - if a solution exists at both a shallower level and a deeper level, DFS might find a deeper level first. (from the Udacity video lectures on search)
   - **Time Elapsed:** Much faster than BFS.
 Probably because the branching factor is large and searching deep is faster than searching wide.
-  - **Number of Node Expansions:** Much smaller than BFS because DFS is more memory efficient.
+  - **Number of Node Expansions:** Much smaller than BFS because DFS is more memory efficient. (from the Udacity video lectures on search)
 - **Uniform Cost:**
   - **Optimality:** Finds an optimal solution, because this is pretty much equivalent to BFS.
   - **Time Elapsed:** Slightly faster than BFS because it uses memoization.